ooksanen/acf-focuspoint/README.md

+## NOTE

+This project isn't being developed at the moment.
+I recommend checking out https://github.com/hirasso/focal-point-picker for a more up-to-date version.

 # ACF: FocusPoint

 Adds a new "FocusPoint" field type to [Advanced Custom Fields](https://www.advancedcustomfields.com/) allowing users to select a focal point on images.